mendix/docs/content/en/docs/refguide/modeling/domain-model/setting-up-data-validation.md

 ## 1 Introduction

-This how-to explains how you can set up data validation with Mendix.
-Before you can start with this how-to, you need to set up a basic data structure, otherwise there is no data to validate.
-If you do not know how to set up a basic data structure, you can take a look at [Creating a Basic Data Layer](/refguide/create-a-basic-data-layer/).
+This document explains how you can set up data validation with Mendix.
+Make sure you have set up a basic data structure, otherwise there is no data to validate.
+For more information on how to set up a basic data structure, see [Creating a Basic Data Layer](/refguide/create-a-basic-data-layer/).

 ## 2 Data Validation on Entity Level